oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 215
 ```
-### inj10
+### Injection 10 - Inject NS record variant 1 (inj10)
-Injection test 10 (NS): Respond with empty answer, but include information in the AUTHORITY section that NS for yourdomain.com is ns1.whatever.com and in the ADDITIONAL section, provide our IP for the ns1.whatever.com.
+Respond with empty answer, but include information in the AUTHORITY section that NS for yourdomain.com is ns1.whatever.com and in the ADDITIONAL section, provide our IP for the ns1.whatever.com.

 <table>
 <tr><td>format:</td><td>inj10.[replq].[addq].[3rdparty].yourdomain.com</td></tr>